glopez-dev/trinity/README.md

-# Trinity Project - Technical Documentation
+# Trinity (T-DEV-70x)

+## Context
+Trinity is a school project made during 7th semester at Epitech Technology.

-Trinity is a comprehensive retail management solution composed of three distinct parts:
+The project is divided into three parts:
-- DevOps infrastructure
+- Create the DevOps infrastructure
-- Web application with RESTful API
+- Create a back-office composed of a Web application (frontend) and a RESTful API (backend)
-- Mobile application
+- Create a front-office (mobile application with payment solution)

+## Presentation

+Trinity is a comprehensive retail management solution;

 The project aims to improve customer experience and internal operations for a grocery chain through:
 - Enhanced customer purchasing process via an intuitive mobile application
 - Optimized product management and sales supervision through a web application
 - Streamlined decision-making with key performance indicators visualization

+## Contributing

+Please read through our developer documentation before making contributions:
+- Follow the domain-driven design principles outlined in the documentation
+- Review the work with user stories guide
+- Check the known issues document for common problems and solutions

+## Getting Started
+For detailed setup and contribution guidelines, please refer to:
+1. DevOps bootstrap guide for infrastructure setup
+2. Developer documentation for coding standards and practices
+3. Project specifications for detailed requirements

-## Documentation Structure
+## Documentation

 ### Agile user-centered Design
 - [User Personas](docs/user_personas.md)